Zhria/TesiMagistraleRIC/xDevSM-xapps-examples/ho_xapp/README.md

 Example of a Radio Resource Connected Mobility Control (RC) xApp built using the xDevSM framework.

-This xApp subscribes to a target E2 node (or the first available one) and triggers a handover procedure for the first UE listed within the source E2 node, transferring it to the selected target E2 node.
+This xApp subscribes to all CONNECTED E2 nodes exposing both KPM (ranFunctionId=2) and RC (ranFunctionId=3), collects per-node KPM indications, and triggers a handover to move a UE from the most loaded E2 node to the least loaded one.